phreakadelle/speedtest-cli/README.rst

 speedtest-cli Web API
 =============

-Based on the original project this GitHub project adds the API to upload the results to your own server.
+This is a fork of the great speedtest-cli project.

+This fork provides an PHP API where the performance metrics can be shared to.
+This API is equals to the API that is provided by the speedtest.net service.
-Additionaly this extensions can display the performance metrics in a very simple way.
+With this API you can store and display the performance metrics on your own server.

+Therefore this fork provides the API and some simple modifications to the existing Python Scripts.

+Also for displaying the Performance Metrics very basic functionality is contained in this fork.
+Please have in mind that the display functionality was originaly for another purpose and thus its not more than a working prototype.